osrf-migration/srcsim-wiki/controlling_the_arm.md

 ![src-armtut-05-right-finger.png](https://bitbucket.org/repo/xEbAAe/images/3737807227-src-armtut-05-right-finger.png)

 Other keys on the keyboard do similar things.
-For basic reference, the keys are mapped as follows:
+For reference, the keys are mapped as follows:

 Keys | Action
 ---- | ------